BlueAbi/FEStatsAPI/README.md

 ---

 Welcome to **FEStatsAPI**, your go-to source for base stats and growth rates for all playable characters in the Fire Emblem series!
-Please note that this API *does not* include Fire Emblem Heroes data.
+Please note that this API *does not* and *will not* include Fire Emblem Heroes data.

 ---